|

 Robert W. Milvet, Jr., CPA

-Mr. Milvet is the Corporate Controller for University Health Associates
+Mr. Milvet is the Corporate Controller for University Health Associates (UHA)

 in Morgantown, WV, whereby he oversees the finance and accounting